 Being so close, I visited Montreal at every opportunity, not just professionally.
 But I was there twice as a writer, both times to promote Venera Dreams.
 In October, for a launch at Paragraphe Bookstore, and in November for a brief performance at the Yellow Door Readings.

 It was a good year on the translation front.
 Only one publication – in Solaris: “Notre amour,” a French translation by Pascale Raud of my 2013 story “Our Love” – but lots of news.
 Also to be translated by Pascale Raud, Québécois publisher Alire has acquired Venera Dreams: A Weird Entertainment for a French-language edition.
-Future Fiction in Italy has acquired rights to three of my stories to be published in a bilingual English/Italian volume called Other Persons / Le Altre persone: “The Ethical Treatment of Meat” (2002), “Maxim Fujiyama and Other Persons” (2014), and “This Is the Ice Age” (2006).
+Future Fiction in Italy has acquired rights to three of my stories to be published in a bilingual English/Italian volume called Altre persone / Other Persons: “The Ethical Treatment of Meat” (2002), “Maxim Fujiyama and Other Persons” (2014), and “This Is the Ice Age” (2006).
 And the Hungarian magazine Galaktika acquired two of my stories for translation: “Roman Predator’s Chimeric Odyssey” (2009) and “The Patchwork Procedure” (2016).

 Superhero Universe: Tesseracts Nineteen (Edge) which I co-edited with Mark Shainblum, was a finalist for the Aurora Award in the Best Related Work category (which it did not win).